Nepal: Official and widely spoken languages

 Current Demographics and Census Insights

 Census data offers a detailed snapshot of the linguistic diversity across the region.
 The 2011 and 2021 reports highlight significant changes in the population and the spread of language groups.
-These insights are crucial for understanding the evolving cultural landscape8.
+These insights are crucial for understanding the evolving cultural landscape.

 census data language